 Every which way we turn, the crumbling white buildings of the medina yield a different Instagram-worthy view – an alley here, an archway there.

 There doesn’t seem to be any prescribed “route.”

 Dar Sana: The school of arts and crafts

-Outside the medina, we visit Dar Sana, the area’s renowned school of arts and crafts, which teaches and preserves the traditional Moorish arts of wood carving, painting, copper work, embroidery, etc.
+It’s the area’s renowned school of arts and crafts, which teaches and preserves the traditional Moorish arts of wood carving, painting, copper work, embroidery, etc.

-Admittedly, our Morocco visit is short (two days) – but we’re grateful we get a “taste” of Morocco on our Seabourn cruise!
+Admittedly, our Morocco visit is short (two days) – but we’re grateful we get a “taste” of Morocco on our cruise!

 It’s a small, 18th century riad (house with a garden courtyard in the middle) with eight clean and attractive rooms – we know because we peeked into some of them!

-This is where our shore excursion group ate a delightful lunch, starting with an array of healthy salads, then lamb tagine with apricots and couscous, followed by traditional sweet pastries and Moroccan mint tea.
-And the proprietor was very friendly and welcoming.
+Our shore excursion group ate a delightful lunch here, starting with an array of healthy salads, then lamb tagine with apricots and couscous, followed by traditional sweet pastries and Moroccan mint tea.

-All photos are © Janice and George Mucalov, SandInMySuitcase.
+Photo credits: © Janice and George Mucalov, SandInMySuitcase.